 It’s estimated that 18.5 million websites are infected with some kind of malware at any given time.
 A lot of this is from cross-scripting hacks.
 This is when hackers inject coding directly into webpages.

 These kinds of attacks make it easier for the criminal element to bypass access control systems.
 Malware protection and regular scanning can quickly find these bits of code and keep them from hurting the business.

 Stronger Authentication Practices

 Brute force attacks and other login vulnerabilities make up a large number of problems for organizations each year.
-According to research, it takes the average company more than 120 days to fix these kinds of insufficient authentication problems.
+In reality, it can take less than 10 hours to run through an 8-character password before the correct one is found using today’s technology.
 Implementing stronger security for usernames and passwords greatly reduces this risk.